dilettacal/nmt_seq2seq/tmx2corpus/README.rst

 This is the original README file as it has been downloaded on 2019-07-10.
 At this date, the code is distributed under MIT license.

-Please refer to the original repository for any changes: https://github.com/amake/tmx2corpus
+Please refer to the original repository: https://github.com/amake/tmx2corpus

 TMX2Corpus